An investigation of social tenants access to homeworking opportunities.

-The researcher concludes that social landlords have not yet responded to the new way that homes work.
+Possible ways forward The researcher concludes that social landlords have not yet responded to the new way that homes work.
 They have made some advances on helping to provide web access, but have tended to see this as an opportunity to improve welfare services rather than to enable employment/enterprise.

 He suggests that both central and local housing policy needs to review the basic assumption that homes are only for housing.
 The following policy options, which draw in part on suggestions from housing association representatives, could help address the 'digital divide' between social housing tenants and owner-occupiers:

 - Redefine space standards to incorporate modern aspirations and the impact of new technology, including accepting that one extra room can be used for work/study.

 - Consider developing a new right for secure and assured tenants to use their home for work, subject to compliance with nuisance obligations.